-This crate shelf was a DIY project I completed a couple years ago when I lived in Durham.
-I purchased them from Walmart and I chose dark walnut wood spray paint to color.
+This crate shelf was a DIY project I completed a couple of years ago when I lived in Durham.
+I purchased them from Walmart, and I chose dark walnut wood spray paint to color.

-I have a lot of little items in my crates, some were gifts others I’ve collected over the years like this fish that I found at INDIO, which is a local shop in Durham (I believe it is important to shop local if you have the chance).
+I have a lot of little items in my crates.
+Some were gifts others I’ve collected over the years like this fish that I found at INDIO, which is a local shop in Durham (I believe it is important to shop locally if you have the chance).

 I own a million of them!
 But, I’ll let you know where to get them from – and how to make buying them as cheap as possible.

-Thrift stores – majority of the frames on my wall fixture are from thrift stores I know I spent no more than $5 on all of these.
+Thrift stores – a fmajority of the frames on my wall fixture are from thrift stores I know I spent no more than $5 on all of these.

 (GO HERE FIRST THEY ARE ONLY A DOLLAR OR LESS)

 World Market – I thought this broken one was so cute and it was only $1.99!